charan-y16/OIBSIP/Task1_Calculator/Task1_Calculator/README.md

-# OIBSIP – MS Dhoni Tribute Page
+# OIBSIP – CALC-7800 Terminal Calculator

-## Level 2 Task 2
+## Level 2 Task 1

-A visually engaging tribute page dedicated to Mahendra Singh Dhoni, one of India’s greatest cricketers and most successful captains.
-This project was developed as part of the Oasis Infobyte Web Development & Designing Internship (OIBSIP) to showcase front-end design skills through a responsive and creative web page.
+A retro terminal-style calculator web application developed as part of the Oasis Infobyte Web Development & Designing Internship (OIBSIP).
+This project combines basic calculator functionality with a vintage CRT-inspired interface to create an interactive and visually unique user experience.

 ---

 ## Project Overview

-The MS Dhoni Tribute Page celebrates the achievements, leadership, and legacy of MS Dhoni.
-It features a modern dark-themed design with elegant typography, a structured timeline, honours section, world records, and a tribute quote, creating an immersive user experience for cricket fans and visitors.
+The CALC-7800 Terminal Calculator is a responsive web-based calculator designed with a retro computer terminal theme.
+It performs standard arithmetic calculations while providing an immersive interface with scanline effects, glowing neon text, and an operation log for tracking previous calculations.

 ---

 ## Features

-- Elegant dark-themed tribute page design - Fully responsive layout for desktop, tablet, and mobile devices - Detailed biography and information section - Interactive career timeline highlighting key milestones - Honours and awards section - World records and achievements display - Smooth scrolling and animated timeline effects - Inspirational quote section - Stylish typography using Google Fonts
+- Basic arithmetic operations: Addition, Subtraction, Multiplication, and Division - Responsive design for desktop and mobile devices - Keyboard support for quick calculations - Percentage calculation - Sign toggle (+/-) - Operation log to store recent calculations - Real-time digital clock display - Retro CRT terminal-inspired user interface with scanline and glow effects - Error handling for invalid operations such as division by zero

 ---

 ## Technologies Used

-- HTML5 – Structure and content of the tribute page - CSS3 – Styling, responsive design, and animations - JavaScript – Timeline animation using Intersection Observer - Google Fonts – Cormorant Garamond and Outfit for elegant typography
+- HTML5 – Structure of the calculator - CSS3 – Styling, animations, and retro terminal effects - JavaScript – Calculator logic, keyboard support, clock, and operation log - Google Fonts – Share Tech Mono and VT323 for the terminal appearance

 ---

 ## Project Structure

-Task2_TributePage/ │── index.html # Main tribute page │── README.md # Project documentation
+Task1_Calculator/ │── index.html # Main calculator application │── README.md # Project documentation

 ---

 ## How to Run the Project

 1. Download or clone the repository.
-2. Navigate to the Task2_TributePage folder.
+2. Navigate to the Task1_Calculator folder.
 3. Open the index.html file in any web browser.
-4. Explore the tribute page and scroll through the sections.
+4. Start performing calculations using the on-screen buttons or keyboard input.

 ---